TinosNitso/mpv-scripts/README.md

 `/Applications/SMPlayer.app/Contents/MacOS/mpv --script=~/Desktop/mpv-scripts/autoloader.lua "https://youtu.be/5qm8PH4xAss"`

 That uses the MPV bundled with SMPlayer.
-Only good builds make it into `SMPlayer.app/Contents`.
 In Linux the exact command to load YouTube from terminal is:

 `mpv --script=~/Desktop/mpv-scripts/autoloader.lua https://youtu.be/5qm8PH4xAss`

-MacOS users can drag & drop mpv.app onto Applications.
-The following command assume `main.lua` is present (unreleased, but in above .zip).
+MacOS users can also drag & drop mpv.app onto Applications.
+The following command assumes `main.lua` is present (unreleased, but in above .zip).

 `/Applications/mpv.app/Contents/MacOS/mpv --script=~/Desktop/mpv-scripts/ "https://youtu.be/5qm8PH4xAss"`